rawgraphs/rawgraphs.github.io/content/blog/more-details-about-the-crowdfuding-campaign/more-details-about-the-crowdfuding-campaign.md

 * **750 €: Silver sponsorship.** Same as bronze, but your logo will be bigger!

-* **1000 €: Gold Sponsorship.** Same as silver, even bigger and with a sponsored post on the blog abut your support.
+* **1000 €: Gold Sponsorship.** Same as silver, even bigger and with a sponsored post on the blog about your support.

 * **5000 €: Custom version (max 5).** Have you ever dreamt about having a custom version of RAWGraphs for your enterprise?
 Custom logo, colors, fonts and templates to create beautiful visualizations with the same style of your company.